-In the Bible God used many men and women to carry out his plan to bless all the people of the earth.
+In the Bible, God used many men and women to carry out his plan to bless all the people of the earth.
 Followed by Noah, Abraham is the second person in the Bible whom God called forward to serve him.
 What can we learn from the life of Abraham today?

 Read Genesis 12:1-9

 A. Abraham was a born idol worshipper whose father Terah was a professional maker of idols.
 His entire family worshipped idols made with their own hands.
 His background, however, is that of a man least qualified for such a divine task.
 But God doesn’t call the qualified.
 He qualifies the called.

 B. Consecration (setting apart for his service) was one of the many ways in what God qualified Abraham for service.
 God as a part of this process wanted Abraham to make a decision.
 To leave his unbelieving community, their ways, and their country.
 The Bible says Abraham decided to obey God.

 C. Implications: God called me out from the world to serve a very special purpose and I must set myself apart for him because I cannot serve two masters, (Matthew 6:24).
 Just like Abraham, I have many choices before me and God wants me to pick what pleases him most by leaving my old ways behind and become fully committed to his call.

 2. He obeyed and left the Comfort Zone

 A. Abraham lived in Ur of the Chaldees. (present-day in Iraq).
 In Abraham’s time, it was a bustling seaport, where trade was conducted with India and Africa.
 The city was a center of intellectual activity.
 The region was well suited for raising flocks and herds also.

 B. Frankly speaking, although Abraham obeyed immediately he actually embarked himself and his family on a journey of uncertainty than of faith.
 He lacked nothing and he was secure where he was (comfort zone).
 Still decided to risk everything in order to pursue God’s promise and God never failed him.